ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

 ### 1.2 Bioinformatics Pipeline
 Our pipeline is built upon the SALSA pipeline, an excellent bioinformatics workflow for scASE analysis.
 However, our pipeline introduces two key improvements:

-1. The original SALSA pipeline is designed for allele-specific expression analysis of a single individual and cannot be directly applied to datasets containing multiple individuals.
+1. The original SALSA pipeline is designed for allele-specific expression analysis of a single individual and cannot be directly applied to mulitiplexed scRNA-seq samples.
 In contrast, our pipeline is specifically designed for large-scale single-cell datasets with multiple individuals, following the structure described in Section 1.1.
 The SALSA pipeline is integrated as a core component within our broader framework.

-2. Our pipeline is significantly user-friendly.
+2. Our pipeline is user-friendly.
 It offers an accessible, streamlined solution for deriving ASE counts directly from raw RNA sequencing data.

 Our pipeline consists of seven main steps.
 For each step, users only need to customize file paths according to their data and then wait for the process to complete.